-- 1.1 The Chairman of STACTIC, Mr. O. Muniz (Cuba), welcomed the delegates to the 13th Annual Meeting of NAFO and in particular to the STACTIC meeting.
-STACTIC delegations included: Canada, Cuba, Denmark (in respect of the Faroes and Greenland), EEC, Japan, Norway and the USSR.
+- 1.1 The Chairman of STACTIC, O. Muniz (Cuba), welcomed the delegates to the 13th Annual Meeting of NAFO and in particular to the STACTIC meeting.
+STACTIC delegations included: Canada, Cuba, Denmark (in respect of the Faroe Islands and Greenland), European Economic Community (EEC), Japan, Norway and the Union of Soviet Socialist Republics (USSR).
 The Chairman welcomed the delegation from the USA as observers.
-(Annex 1) - 1.2 Mr. R. J. Prier (Canada) was appointed Rapporteur. - 1.3 The agenda was adopted as presented.
-(Annex 2) - The Chairman of STACTIC raised a point of procedure in relation to STACTIC mandate under its Rules of Procedure and the task of the STACTIC Working Group on Improvements to Inspection and Control in the Regulatory Area, and he concluded that agendas and tasks of those are very similar. - The EEC delegate recommended that the Working Group and STACTIC be amalgamated and that Mr. Muniz act as Chairman. - 1.5 After discussions, the consensus was reached to proceed with deliberations of STACTIC Working Group recommendations under STACTIC Agenda and its mandate, and then report to the Fisheries Commission.
+(Annex 1) - 1.2 R. J. Prier (Canada) was appointed Rapporteur. - 1.3 The agenda was adopted as presented (Annex 2). - 1.4 The Chairman of STACTIC raised a point of procedure in relation to STACTIC mandate under its Rules of Procedure and the task of the STACTIC Working Group on Improvements to Inspection and Control in the Regulatory Area, and he concluded that agendas and tasks of those are very similar. - The EEC delegate recommended that the Working Group and STACTIC be amalgamated and that Mr Muniz act as Chairman. - 1.5 After discussions, the consensus was reached to proceed with deliberations of STACTIC Working Group recommendations under the STACTIC Agenda and its mandate, and then report to the Fisheries Commission.
 The delegations agreed with the EEC recommendation that the report should include the amendments discussed and those scheduled for discussion.
 For this purpose the Canadian and the EEC delegations formed a drafting group.